The ULTIMATE guide to Writing Short Responses - ATAR English

 One of the fastest ways to improve at English is to read other people’s responses and to study them.
 We have to ask two important questions:

-Which aspects of this response did I think was done well?
+Which features of this response did I think was done well?
 This is what you should practice applying to your writing.

-Which aspects of this response did I think was done poorly?
+Which features of this response did I think was done poorly?
 This is what you should attempt to fix or avoid when writing.

 By asking these questions, we can copy how someone else has written and adopt it for our